-Here is a link to an article on vitamins and other alternative medicines you may find helpful Alternative and Complementary Medicines for Neuropathy.
-Dr. Norman Latov, in his book for patients, speaks of the use of alpha Lipoic acid and the dosage recommended is at 600-800 a day.
+Here is a link to information on vitamins and other alternative medications: In this article Dr. Norman Latov, in his book for patients, speaks of the use of alpha Lipoic acid and the dosage recommended is at 600-800 a day.
 But again remember speak to your doctor before trying any supplement is a good idea.
 Dr. Latov’s book is our Bible, order a copy and read it from amazon.com under $20.

 Did you know that exercise (the wrong kind for neuropathy) will force damaged nerves to work and increase the pain.
 See: Exercise and Pain: